angadhn/MySite/_notes/Space Data Center Analysis.md

 \end{align}
 $$

-This density is far lower than the packing density needed by Starcloud.
-Therefore, to determine the number of launches, we would just need to comput the ratio of the Starcloud and SAW packing densities—a dimensionless number.
-This is 3.24 which means we would need nearly 4 launches with SAW technology. **If we used the more realistic estimate packing density (160 m²/m³), it would need 5 launches**.
+This is far lower than the desired packing density desired by Starcloud to fit the solar arrays into a single Starship.
+The number of launches can thus be computed from the ratio of the Starcloud and SAW packing densities—a dimensionless number—which is 3.24.
+This means we would need 4 launches using SAW technology.
+If we used the more realistic estimate packing density (160 m²/m³), it would need 5 launches.

 ### Mass